loquaz/jaya-currency-converter/README.md

 # Jaya-cc [Currency Conversion]

-**GOAL**
+## GOAL

-This project aims is to exposes an API that does the conversion between two different currencies.
+This project aims is to expose an API that does the currency conversion.
-To do this, we use the Exchange rates API built by the European Central Bank and hosted at https://api.exchangeratesapi.io.
+To do this, we use the Exchange rates API built by the European Central Bank and hosted at https://api.exchange rates api.io.

 The project has the following endpoints